mattyyeung/mattyyeung.github.io/_posts/2024-04-21-deterministic-quoting.md

 - allow user to ask for quotes
 - more sophisticated processing of the LLM output to determine which chunks are being quoted.
 Instead of using the unique reference string, blocks of text can be sent to the embeddings model to determine the best match.
 - iterative calls to LLM to narrow down from a large chunk to a smaller one that is suitable for displaying inline.
 Still needs to be deterministically generated before display.

-DQ isn’t limited to RAG systems.
-However, implementation can be more cumbersome because some parts of the RAG pipeline (eg chunking) are required for DQ.

-For example, upcoming models from Google et al. [can fit whole books in context](https://blog.google/technology/ai/google-gemini-next-generation-model-february-2024/) - enough to make RAG unnecessary for small corpuses.
-They still hallucinate, so Deterministic Quoting remains beneficial, but the source data must be chunked (ideally semantically) and indexed as it was in RAG.
+ -->

 ## 7. Conclusion: Is this Really Ready for Healthcare?

+Deterministic Quoting helps to bridge the LLM "trust gap".
+Combining the flexibility of LLMs with the reliability of non-AI quote lookups, DQ gives users confidence in the "ground truth" data assumed by the AI.

+Advanced versions of the technique are still under development, but even basic implementations show significant improvement over the current state-of-the-art.
+Future versions can provide further improvements to quality of answers and flexibility when parsing a wide range of input documentation.

+For some applications, a basic DQ implementation may be the difference between a proof-of-concept and a system enough trustworthiness to deploy into production.
+For others, there is still work to be done before we can demonstrate sufficient safety.
+In all cases, it is clear that some variation of DQ will remain useful as long as models continue to hallucinate.

 <!--TODO.
 Ideas:
 - Hallucinations remain an unsolved problem, but deterministic quoting may open up new application spaces for LLMs.
 - Many AI systems can be designed to “Deterministically Quote”.
 - Some variation of DQ will remain useful as long as models hallucinate - even at a low rate.
-- More sophisticated systems don’t just discard this text, it can (marginally) improve “are-we-looking-up-the-right-thing accuracy”-->
+- More sophisticated systems don’t just discard this text, it can (marginally) improve “are-we-looking-up-the-right-thing accuracy”

+We look forward to a time when the fantastic potential of LLMs can be safely deployed in mission-critical applications like healthcare.

+-->